 If players tie for a base's ability, they each get to use it.
 See Me First! on the previous page to settle conflicts.

 TERMS AND RESTRICTIONS

 Some restrictions apply.
 See rules for details.
 Supplies limited.
-Destroy: This lets you remove a card that's in play and put it in its owner's discard pile.

 Affect: A card is affected if it is moved, returned, destroyed, placed, or is changed in power or controller, or has an action attached.